 We’re expecting to see existing insurance companies adding more technology to their systems.
 This might through integrations with suppliers, third-party applications, and services such as Human Resources (HR) systems.

 We also expect to see the greater support of AI in guiding users through decision processes, handling customer service, and interpreting data.
 These all will lead to better functionality and speed but may come at the cost of less personal interaction.

 Did it ever really go away?
 If you ask us, we would say no.

-However, we understand that with the continued focus on technology, automation, and AI as we outlined above, people are concerned that the robots of the future won’t be able to deliver the same level of personalized service.
-We agree, but we see this less as a negative and more as an opportunity to double down on what we do best: customer service.
+However, we understand that with the continued focus on technology, automation, and AI as outlined above, people are concerned that the robots of the future won’t be able to deliver the same level of personalized service.
+We agree, but we see this as less negative and more like an opportunity to double down on what we do best: customer service.

 When you call Benefits by Design, you talk to a real person, and that’s not going anywhere.
 In 2020, we expect that amidst all of the technology talk, there will still be a need for personal service.

 So there you have it – our predictions for what’s going to happen in 2020!